Accelerating Quantum Eigensolver Algorithms With Machine Learning: Introduction

-The rest of the paper is structured as follows. \sectref{sec:RW} lists related work in the field and \sectref{sec:back} focuses on the background of the quantum computing algorithms that we have investigated, software engineering optimisation methods and machine learning, followed by a deeper dive into the methodologies of quantum eigensolver algorithms in \sectref{sec:solvers}, and machine learning applications to accelerate quantum algorithms in \sectref{sec:preml}.
+The rest of the paper is structured as follows. \sectref{sec:RW} lists related work in the fields of quantum computing and machine learning for quantum. \sectref{sec:back} focuses on the background of the quantum computing algorithms that we have investigated, software engineering optimisation methods and machine learning, followed by a deeper dive into the methodologies of quantum eigensolver algorithms in \sectref{sec:solvers}, and machine learning applications to accelerate quantum algorithms in \sectref{sec:preml}.
 In \sectref{sec:results}, we present the experiment's methodology and our results.
 Our conclusions can be found in \sectref{sec:conc}, including notes containing references to the source code used in the paper and the relevant data and acknowledgements.

 \paragraph{A note on the 2024 Quantum Algorithm Grand Challenge (QAGC2024). } The challenge focused on improving current quantum algorithms for the problem of finding the ground state energy of a one-dimensional orbital rotated Fermi-Hubbard model Hamiltonian using a given 28-qubit system in the most optimal way \cite{QAGC2024}.
 The aim of the challenge is to design an algorithm, given specific constraints (\textit{i.e.} the number of shots of $10^7$, timeout of $6 \times 10^5$ seconds and limited input data), that can output the closest answer to the actual ground state energy.
-Previous year's challenge \cite{QAGC2023} had the same aim but was based on a much smaller 8-qubit system.
-The winning algorithm was the company's proposition later published as Quantum-Selected Configuration Interaction (QSCI)~\cite{kanno2023quantumselectedconfigurationinteractionclassical}.
+The 2023 challenge \cite{QAGC2023} had the same aim but was based on a much smaller 8-qubit system.
+The winning algorithm was the company's proposition, later published as Quantum-Selected Configuration Interaction (QSCI)~\cite{QSCI2023}.